jwnukoski/Dockerized-Tor-Radio/README.md

 - Music files with the same name will cause issues, even if they're in different directories.
 This is planned to be fixed in the future.

 - This project is for research, and is provided as-is.
+Why use Tor?
+No DNS or hosting charges!

 ## Setup
 By default you shouldn't need to make many changes to the default config files - besides passwords and usernames.